 - Referrals for Resources and Follow-ups

-Under the direction and supervision of our Strong Families Program Director, Katie Adams, the Strong Families program is led by Family Specialists Ann Ambrose, Amanda Murphy, and Azucena Campos-Lopez.
+Under the direction and supervision of our Strong Families Program Director, Katie Adams, the Strong Families program is led by Family Specialists Ann Ambrose, Jessica McCann, and Alinka Del Castillo.
 Their contact information can be found on our online staff list.

 The Strong Families program offers individual and group services and is available to families who have used the Safe Children’s program, as well as the community.
 Through various means, the Strong Families program seeks to enhance parenting skills and encourage families to take charge of their lives: